hello everybody welcome to the tea page

 Package text:

-SEN-CHA
+SEN-CHA | |

 Sen-cha is the most popular type of tea in Japan.
 Immediately after the leaves are picked, they are steamed, rolled and dried resulting in shiny needle-like sleaves.
 Maeda-en's Sen-cha makes a splendid tea with a mixture of subtle sweetness, bitterness, and fresh green aroma.
-Steep 1tbsp of Sen-cha in 12oz of hot water (165-190°F) for 1 minute, then enjoy!
+Steep 1tbsp of Sen-cha in 12oz of hot water (165-190°F) for 1 minute, then enjoy! | |

-煎茶はもっとも代表的な日本茶で、江戸中期から一般に広まったと言われています。煎茶は蒸した後しっかり揉む事で、深い緑色の針の様な面に光沢のある美しい状態に仕上がります。前田園の煎茶はほのかな甘さと苦味、旨渋み、そして若芽香がほどよく調和した上品な味に仕上げております。12オンスお湯に1テーブルスプーンの茶葉を目安に、1分ほど茶葉をお湯に泳がせて下さい。ほっとひと息のゆったりとしたお茶タイムをお楽しみ下さい。
+煎茶はもっとも代表的な日本茶で、江戸中期から一般に広まったと言われています。煎茶は蒸した後しっかり揉む事で、深い緑色の針の様な面に光沢のある美しい状態に仕上がります。前田園の煎茶はほのかな甘さと苦味、旨渋み、そして若芽香がほどよく調和した上品な味に仕上げております。12オンスお湯に1テーブルスプーンの茶葉を目安に、1分ほど茶葉をお湯に泳がせて下さい。ほっとひと息のゆったりとしたお茶タイムをお楽しみ下さい。 | |

-SEN-CHA
+SEN-CHA | |

-□ Taste Well Balanced
+□ Taste️ | Well Balanced |

-□ Aroma Mild
+□ Aroma | Mild |

-□ Color Golden Yellow
+□ Color | Golden Yellow |

-Best For Any Occasion
+Best For️ | Any Occasion |

-This definitely doesn't taste super bitter and gross like other so-called green teas that are yellow (Lipton made with boiling water and you never take the bag out lol).
+This is 2 tsp, 194°F, 10 oz of water, for 1 minute.
+I was getting to the end of my bag so there's some nice leaf smithereens in that image.
+The package is definitely right that this is golden yellow.
+Why is it so yellow?
+Hello?
 I don't even really taste bitterness here at all.
 On a scale of 1-10, this is like, a 1 for bitterness.
 I can't really smell anything from it either, but the package did say the aroma was mild.
 There's definitely a subtle sweetness to it, though.
 Is it mild/weak because I'm making my review at like, the very end of the bag, when it's been open for months?
 Perchance.
 I don't remember what it's like when it's just opened.
 I keep buying this all the time because I'm like "oh yeah, I buy this one all the time, but I don't remember if it's good or not," and this has happened like, over 3 times now.
 I think if you're a green tea hater and green tea is gross and bitter to you... try this one maybe.
-Maybe this one is different.
+Maybe this one is different. |

 ★★★★☆ • Pretty good.